Coarist/the-dot-factory/README.md

 - Icon is added to enhance the identity of the TDF.
 - Installer: with this version, TDF will now ship to the end user with a proper installer.
 TDF is Windows-only mainly due to it being written on the Microsoft .NET Framework and more due to using WinForms.

+### Source code
+A Windows installer is provided for ordinary users.
+Those who wish to compile TDF from source code, the Visual Studio "Publish" method is not used.
+Instead, the TDF installer program is created using Inno Setup.
+In addition to Visual Studio, the development Windows PC should also have these installed:
+- [Inno Setup](https://jrsoftware.org/isinfo.php): When Visual Studio is instructed to "build" TDF, a post-build step invokes Inno Setup whcih will package the necessary files such as executables, icons and other resources into an installer program.
+The end user executes this program on their Windows PC to set up TDF on the target computer.
+- [Inno Download Plugin](https://mitrichsoftware.wordpress.com/inno-setup-tools/inno-download-plugin/): The installer to be built will use IDP to automatically check for the required Microsoft .Net Framework version.
+If not detected on the target Windows computer, it will be installed automatically, provided that an Internet connection is available on that computer.